soljesty/ethereum-coinflip-game-smart-contract/README.md

 The contract also includes several checks to ensure that only the player can perform certain actions, and that the actions are performed correctly.
 For example, the `placeBet` method checks that the player is sending the correct amount of ether, and the flip method checks that only the player can flip the coin.

 Overall, this contract provides a basic implementation of a coin flip game on the Ethereum blockchain.

+# Order of Execution

+In this contract, the order of execution is enforced by using the `require` statement in the different methods.
+For example, the `flip` method includes a `require` statement that checks that the player has placed a bet before flipping the coin, and the `withdraw` method includes a `require` statement that checks that the player has won the coin flip before withdrawing the bet amount.
+Additionally, the fallback function includes a `require` statement that checks that the player has lost the coin flip before transferring the bet amount to the contract owner.

+These checks ensure that the contract is executed in the correct order, and that the player can only perform actions that are valid in the current state of the contract.
+For example, the `flip` method cannot be called before the `placeBet` method, and the `withdraw` method cannot be called before the `flip` method.